Skip to main content

 • Furthermore, granular controls can be added by expanding each section via the drop-down panel:

-Would like to have Read and Write access to only members of their teams.
+Would like to have Read and Write access to investor data only.

 What happens when the collaborator only has access to selected stakeholders?